DHTMLX/docs-diagram/docs/api/data_collection/parse_method.md

 ### Description

-@short: loads data from a local data source
+@short: Loads data from a local data source

 ### Usage